 The structural bit is easy.
 All buildings are structural; they all have solid parts that keep them up.
 Integrity is where you might furrow your brow.
 With people, integrity implies respect, honesty or strong morals.
 If applied to buildings, are we saying that the structure of St Paul’s Cathedral has more integrity than the Playboy Mansion?
 Actually, it might do as structural integrity relates to the quality of the structure.
 Structural integrity means that the components of the building stay strong and keep their shape under the stress and pressure they are subjected to over the years.

 Structural engineers assess the structural integrity of a building by inspecting and monitoring areas of concern.
-For example, cracks around your widows or door frames, could indicate issues that, if unchecked, will lead to significant structural damage.
+Cracks around your widows or door frames, for example, could indicate issues that, if unchecked, will lead to significant structural damage.
 This then impacts on the structural integrity of your property.

 Depending on how you define incorrect, I was almost half right.
 The load in a load path is definitely a load in the conventional sense.
 But a path is not a flat horizontal surface that you might walk on.
 The path of a load path refers to the direction in which loads are transferred.
 As such, a wall is an example of a load path, even though it is an upright vertical structure, because the direction of the load from the roof of a house is through the walls.
 Load paths start at the top of a building and travel down to the foundations.
 Travelling down doesn’t mean that the direction is vertical; the weight, pressure and movement of heavy furniture and people does indeed travel horizontally across the floor (and ceiling above) before transferring vertically down the walls.